Shivdutta/ERA2-Session13/README.md

 # PyTorch Lightning

 This repository contains following files:

+- `S13`: Notebook containing model training code using Pytorch Lightning

+From Master repository below files are downloaded [Master Repo](https://github.com/Shivdutta/ERA2-Master)

-- `resnet.py`: Model Architecture by Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun -- Deep Residual Learning for Image Recognition. arXiv:1512.03385
+- `resnetS11.py`: Model Architecture by Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun -- Deep Residual Learning for Image Recognition. arXiv:1512.03385.
+   All the classes are interited from Pytorch Lightning Module
 - `dataset.py`: Contains class to use with [albumentations](https://github.com/albumentations-team/albumentations) library with PyTorch dataset
 - `utils.py`: Contains functions to get misclassified data, dataset statistics and model summary, visualize data samples, augmentations, and misclassified images
-- `S13`: Notebook containing model training code using Pytorch Lightning

 ## Code Details

-- In the above notebook, following steps are performed to achieve above 85% accuracy on CIFAR10 dataset in 24 epochs
+- In the notebook mentioned above, several steps are executed to attain an accuracy of over 85% on the CIFAR10 dataset within 24 epochs:

-- The model is trained using PyTorch Lightning
+- Training the model utilizing PyTorch Lightning.

-- Using Lightning makes the code more compact, modular, easy to log and monitor parameters along with the saving checkpoints and early stopping based on different criteria
+- Leveraging Lightning enhances code conciseness, modularity, and facilitates parameter logging and monitoring.
+Additionally, it enables the saving of   checkpoints and early stopping based on various criteria."

 ### Model

-- After importing all the modules and files in this repository, instance of the Network class is created
+- After importing all modules and files from this repository, an instance of the Resnet class is instantiated.
-- The network class `LITResNet` is a child of two classes:
+- The neural network class LITResNet inherits from two parent classes:
   -  LightningModule
-  - BasicBlock
+  -  BasicBlock.
-- BasicBlocks is a resuable custom class containing different convolutional layers which make the core more organized and readable
+- BasicBlock serves as a reusable custom class - comprising various convolutional layers, enhancing the organization and readability of the core structure."

 ```python
 classes = ('plane', 'car', 'bird', 'cat', 'deer',